 Whether you’d like to add a few winter interest plants to fill gaps in the border, or create a winter garden bed or a container garden by the door to welcome visitors, these plants are guaranteed to keep your outdoor space looking great throughout the cold season.

-Once you're done reading, why not check out our tips for planning your winter garden?
+Once you're done reading, why not check out more garden ideas at our dedicated page?

 Sorbus are deciduous trees with berries in white, pink, yellow, orange, red and blue.
 They have small spring flowers and some have vibrant autumn colour.
 They do best in full sun or dappled shade in fertile, well-drained soil.
 Plant in a prominent position and underplant with early-flowering hellebores or bulbs such as crocus.